BeethoVR/python/README.md

-# python
+# python & deeplearning
-Computer programs that I did to practice python development
+Computer programs that I did on Kaggle to practice python development and DeepLearning Learning...